Fiehn/wiki-classification-mlops/reports/README.md

 Student s204617 has been in charge of setting up the overall workflow and tests, while all other members have contributed with more specific tests and checks.
 Student s204617 and s204070 have taken the lead on building the structure of our data.py, train.py and model.py.
 The others have helped out, but majority of the work was done by the two first mentioned students.
 Student s204070 has set up W&B with help from s204605.
 Together they have been in charge of the tracking of the training and testing (including datastatistics.py, visualization.py, configurations and docker image of test).
-Student s204617 has been in charge of GCP.
+Student s204617 and s204623 has been in charge of GCP.
-Student s194645 has been in charge of API
+Student s194645 has been in charge of API.

+We have used ChatGPT to help debug our code.
+Additionally, we used GitHub Copilot to help write some of our code.
 All members have contributed to the project and writing the report.
 Overall it has been a collaborative process making the project.